ibrahim9t5/swisscom-terraform-assignment/README.md

 ##########################

+### NOTE:
-NOTE: to restart docker in case of any error during docker up run: docker-compose restart
+1) to restart docker in case of any error during docker up run: docker-compose restart
+2) Make DEBUG = 1 to enable terraform debugging
+3) Run export TF_LOG=DEBUG to enable debug logging